Trees and possible dangers

 The local council can require vegetation to be trimmed if it obstructs the view on a highway (s39, Local Government (Highways) Act 1982 (Tas)).
 There are also requirements to trim vegetation under the Roads and Jetties Act 1935 (Tas) where the vegetation obstructs the view of a person using a road (s42).
 If a person fails to comply with a direction to do so, the local council or road authority may trim the vegetation.

 Sometimes a neighbour will do something, or have something, on his or her land that would be dangerous or potentially damaging if it were to cross the boundary.
 Examples of this are a tree in such poor condition that it may fall, or a wall in a state of collapse.
 An order from the court (injunction) requiring the neighbour to avoid the potential damage may be obtained.
+Or you can seek a resolution in discussion with your neighbour.

 It may be appropriate to inform the council of the existence of anything nearby which is highly dangerous or may cause damage if it were to escape before taking any other action.